 Bakers and Butchers

-Most of the bakers, butchers, deli managers and assistants who work and specialty departments in the grocery store have their unique risk factors for severe injury and potential death.
+Most of the bakers, butchers, deli managers, and assistants who work and specialty departments in the grocery store have their unique risk factors for severe injury and potential death.

-In many personal injury cases, the work surfaces to hire too low to avoid stooping, tiptoeing, or a requiring repetitive bending and stretching beyond a normal comfort range.
+In many personal injury cases, the work surfaces are too low to avoid stooping, tiptoeing, or requiring repetitive bending and stretching beyond a normal comfort range.
 These abnormal postures and bending movements tend to strain the neck muscles and the tendons and ligaments of the back, upper limbs, and shoulders.

-Meat wrappers and deli workers are especially susceptible to repetitive movement injury due to the awkward posture when wrapping, sealing and labeling products for sale.
+Meat wrappers and deli workers are especially susceptible to repetitive movement injury due to the awkward posture when wrapping, sealing, and labeling products for sale.

 Grocery Store Workers Hazards

 Many grocery store workers must take days off from work after being injured or becoming ill on the job.
-The Centers for Disease Control and Prevention (CDC) maintain statistics and evaluate and investigate serious problems involving fatal and nonfatal injuries/illnesses in the workplace, including in supermarkets and grocery stores.
-The most common grocery store worker hazards involve:
+The Centers for Disease Control and Prevention (CDC) maintain statistics and evaluate and investigate serious problems involving fatal and nonfatal injuries/illnesses in the workplace, including supermarkets.

-- Slips, Trips and Falls– Falling from ladders, or losing balance on a slippery surface are all too common occurrences in supermarket environments.
+- Slips, Trips, and Falls– Falling from ladders or losing balance on a slippery surface are all too common occurrences in supermarket environments.

 - Occupational Violence– The new norm for retailers includes dealing with robbers, burglars, and abuse of/route customers.

 - Exposure to Chemicals– To maintain a clean work environment in the grocery store's bakery, deli department, and meat market, workers must often be exposed to dangerous disinfecting and sanitizing chemicals.

-The potential risks associated with being exposed to dangerous hazards in the workplace are often based on a variety of risk factors, the management style of the owner or operator, and other scenarios including:
+The potential risks associated with being exposed to dangerous hazards in the workplace are often based on a variety of risk factors, the management style of the owner or operator, and other scenarios, including:

 - A lack of supervision,

-- Working late hours or long days,
+- Working late hours,

 - A lack of training on job duties, staying safe, and maintaining a sanitary workplace,